Section 3.1 โSolvingโ Differential Equations Using Graphs

 \frac{dS}{dt} \amp = -\beta S I \\

-\frac{dI}{dt} \amp = \beta S I.
+\frac{dI}{dt} \amp = \beta S I \text{.}

 \end{align*}

-What are the challenges to solving this system of equations, where “solving” means determining formulas that do not involve derivatives for \(S(t)\) and \(I(t)\text{?}\)
+What are the challenges to solving this system of equations, where โsolvingโ means determining formulas that do not involve derivatives for

 Hint.

-There are many ways to answer this.
-One consideration is that each of the differential equations involves both \(S\) and \(I\text{.}\) This means the differential equations do not stand alone: each depends on the other.
+\(I\text{.}\) This means the differential equations do not stand alone: each depends on the other.
 This interrelationship means we cannot just compute two separate antiderivative formulas.

 Another consideration is that the right-hand side of the differential equation in

-Activity 3.2 involves only
+Activityย 3.2 involves only

 \(t\text{,}\) that is, only the independent variable.
 The dependent variable